New Hotels in Berlin

 Lobby at DoubleTree by Hilton Berlin Ku’damm

-Elegant ambience and pure comfort with design from New York and cuisine from Berlin: Hilton has taken over a special hotel on Los-Angeles-Platz and lavishly renovated it to a luxurious standard: Under the name "DoubleTree by Hilton Berlin Kudamm", it opened in summer 2023 as the successor to the former Steigenberger Hotel and aims to become Berlin's most sustainable hotel.
-420 rooms and suites with a view of the park or the Gedächtniskirche, the restaurant, the bar and the eleven event rooms have a design with opulent accents.
-The gastronomy concept convinces with regional German cuisine in Berlin style.
+Elegant ambience and pure comfort with design from New York and cuisine from Berlin: the Hilton has taken over a special hotel on Los Angeles Square and extensively refurbished it in luxury: Under the name DoubleTree by Hilton Berlin Kudamm, it opened as the successor to the former Steigenberger Hotel in summer 2023 and aims to become Berlin's most sustainable hotel.
+420 rooms and suites with a view of the park or Gedächtniskirche, the restaurant, bar and eleven event rooms have a design with opulent accents.
+The catering concept impresses with regional German cuisine in Berlin style.

 JW Marriott Hotel Berlin © JW Marriott Hotel Berlin